raulantmor/raulantmor.github.io/index.md

-# Raul Moreno

-PhD Student, Atmospheric & Climate Sciences
-University of Washington

-## About Me
+## Welcome!
-I am a graduate student working on machine learning approaches to model precipitation from reanalysis, forecasts, and satellite observations.
+I am a graduate student at the University of Washington working under Dr. Dale Durran on building machine learning for weather and climate prediction.
+My interests lie in training and evalutating deep learning methods for modeling the Earth system while taking advantage of the growing number of observational datasets in an effort to acheive more reliable means of simulating our environemnt.

 ## Research Interests
 - Precipitation modeling
 - Machine learning for weather and climate
-- Satellite–reanalysis comparison
+- Extreme weather forecasting
 - Hybrid AI–physics models